-Impact of Federal Budget 2013/13
+Impact of Federal Budget 2013/14

 The Budget again contained no increases to the general value of the individual items in the Medicare Benefits Schedule (MBS) or any increases to the percentage of the MBS items rebated to bulk-billers.
-This continues to place additional pressure on other diagnostic imaging providers who have moved back to bulk-billing in order to compete with Capitol.
+This maintained the additional pressure on other diagnostic imaging providers who have moved back to bulk-billing in order to compete with Capitol.